A Formation Crisis of Repeating Partial Tidal Disruption Events

-Depending on the initial separationa of the stellar binaries, the captured stars with $r_{\rm p}\approx 2 r_{\rm t}$ immediately enter the rpTDE phase, while those with $r_{\rm p} > 2r_{\rm t}$ will first experience random 2-body scatterings until being kicked onto a low-angular momentum orbit with $r_{\rm p}\approx 2r_{\rm t}$ and end as rpTDEs (see also Fig.~\ref{fig:Hills_cartoon}), among which only those with $a < a_{\rm 10\ yr}$ are recognized as observable rpTDEs and the remaining ones with longer orbital periods can be easily identified as non-repeating TDEs \citep{Zhong2022,Bortolas:2023tlq,Broggi:2024qkj}.
+Depending on the initial separation of the stellar binaries, the captured stars with $r_{\rm p}\approx 2 r_{\rm t}$ immediately enter the rpTDE phase, while those with $r_{\rm p} > 2r_{\rm t}$ will first experience random 2-body scatterings until being kicked onto a low-angular momentum orbit with $r_{\rm p}\approx 2r_{\rm t}$ and end as rpTDEs (see also Fig.~\ref{fig:Hills_cartoon}), among which only those with $a < a_{\rm 10\ yr}$ are recognized as observable rpTDEs and the remaining ones with longer orbital periods can be easily identified as non-repeating TDEs \citep{Zhong2022,Bortolas:2023tlq,Broggi:2024qkj}.

 In the lower panel of Fig.~\ref{fig:Hills} (for $M_\bullet=10^7 M_\odot$), where the critical point $(a=a_{10\ \rm yr}, r_{\rm p}=2r_{\rm t})$ is located in the GW emission dominated regime, i.e., $ a_{10\ \rm yr} < a_{\rm GW}(r_{\rm p})$.
 As a result, captured stars with $r_{\rm p} \approx 2 r_{\rm t}$ immediately end as observable rpTDEs.
 The remaining ones with $r_{\rm p} > 2 r_{\rm t}$ and $a < a_{\rm 10 \ yr}$ gradually circularize due to GW emission and become stellar EMRIs.